 In fact, most kids (and some adults) are the opposite.
 Many kids need ample time to process before an event.
 Only you truly know your child and how they will react to a surprise.
-There’s no point in planning what’s supposed to be a FUN event and then having the initial reaction put a damper on the celebration.
+Special needs kids especially might not be welcome to surprises of any kind.

 Easing Kids Into Surprises

-Not sure how your child will react to a surprise?
-Start small with little surprises and see how it goes.
-Little changes in the regular routine can help your kids to be more flexible.
+Slight changes in the regular routine can help your kids to be more flexible.
 Try something like, “Today we’re doing something different!
 We’re doing/going to….” and then surprise them with something that’s unusual for your normal schedule.

 Surprises That Involve Friends

-While a surprise birthday party with your child’s entire class might sound like a blast to you, this may be incredibly overwhelming for your kid.
-Instead of a surprise, involve your child in the planning process so they have more control over the events.
+While surprise birthday parties with your child’s entire class might sound like a blast to you, this may be incredibly overwhelming for your kid.
+Instead of an unexpected surprise, involve your child in the planning process so they have more control over the events.

 Some kids even feel awkward opening gifts in front of their friends.
-The uncomfortable feeling of not knowing “What’s inside?!” and then having to gauge a proper response in front of a crowd can make some kids upset.
+The uncomfortable feeling of not knowing, “What’s inside?!”
+Then having to gauge a proper response in front of a crowd can make some kids upset.